jwilkinson1122/custom_addons/pod_administration_practice/README.rst

 ==============================
-Podiatry Administration Center
+Podiatry Administration Practice
 ==============================

-Extension of pod that adds a Podiatry Administration Center entity as parents of Locations.
+Extension of pod that adds a Podiatry Administration Practice entity as parents of Locations.

 Usage
 =====

 #.
-Go to 'Podiatry / Administration / Center'
+Go to 'Podiatry / Administration / Practice'
 #.
 Click 'Create' and fill in the information.
 #.
 Click 'Save'